wordlesspirate/be-nc-news-project/README.md

 # NC News Project

-This is a project completed as part of the review process of Northcoder's Backend curriculum.
+This is a project completed as part of the review process of Northcoder's backend curriculum.

 ## Step 1 - Setting up your own copy of the repository: